pytgcalls/old_docs/index.md

 > to work with Telegram group calls.

 # Recent changes
+> ## Update of 25/03/2021 - 0.4.6
+> - Added type pulse_stream beta
+> - Added the possibility to get max voice chat can start your server

 > ## Update of 25/03/2021 - 0.4.2
 > - Added support for JoinGroupCall with invite hash